Skip to content

 Mean OOS: 0.5899 Best window: #2 (1.0307) Failures: 0

 All progress bars and dashboards are rendered on stderr.
 Even with --json, the dashboard is shown when stderr is a TTY, while stdout stays as pure JSON.
-When stderr is not a TTY (CI, pipes, redirected files), the dashboard is automatically suppressed — useful when you want CI logs to stay quiet.
+When stderr is not a TTY (CI, pipes, redirected files), the dashboard is automatically suppressed (issue #1190) — useful when you want CI logs to stay quiet.
+In non-TTY environments each window completion is instead emitted as a one-line plain-text log ([Window k/N] OOS=... trades=...) on stderr, so progress is never lost.

 Sample output